Excerpt from Book 1:

 Ashes of the Dragon

-Download Ashes of the Dragon FREE from Kindle, Nook, Apple, Kobo, or your favorite digital outlet.
+Download Ashes of the Dragon FREE from Kindle, Nook, Apple Books, Kobo, Smashwords, or your favorite digital outlet.

 Revin is a reliant and tenacious woman, one of the only females who hunts wild dragons.
 A chance to capture a rare golden dragon sends her on a quest to a small village far to the north—deep into uninhabitable mountains—in the heart of a fierce winter.
 The village of Awakening’s very existence is a paradox that is only the beginning of surprises that await Revin.